Can You Spray Wood Stain With a Paint Sprayer

 If you’re using oil-based wood stain, use mineral spirits to clean the sprayer.
 Soapy water works great for water based wood stain, but it will not clean up oil based products.
 If you aren’t sure, read the instructions on the can of stain to see what they recommend you use to clean the stain up.

-Making sure your paint sprayer stays in top shape is crucial, so make it a habit to give your equipment a good clean after using it.
+Making sure your paint sprayer stays in top shape is important so again, make it a habit to give your equipment a good clean after using it.

 More paint sprayer tips